Udayagiri Fort: Architecture

 De Lannoy's Tomb at the Udayagiri Fort on the Kanyakumari-Trivandrum highway in Kanyakumari District.

 The fort is built of massive granite blocks around an isolated hillock.

 The tombs of the Dutch Admiral Eustachius De Lannoy, (in whose honour the fort was once called Dillanai Kottai— De Lennoy's Fort), and of his wife and son can still be found inside a partly ruined chapel in the fort.

 De Lannoy's body was buried within the fort and a chapel was built at his burial site.
 De Lannoy's tombstone lies within the walls of the ruined chapel.
 The inscriptions on his stone are both in Tamil and in Latin.
 His wife and son were buried by his side.

+In addition to this, there are two tombs.
+They belong to Shree Mudiyil M K Kesava Pillai, who died in 1968, and his wife, Mrs. M K Kesava Pillai alias L Gourikutty Amma, who died on 19-07-1971.
+M K Kesava Pillai and his wife, who were the custodians of this property until the Tamil Nadu government acquired this for social forestry.
+This Fort was a gift from the then Maharaja to Divan Peshkar of Travancore, Sree MK Kesava Pillai.
+Now, a case is still pending in Chennai against the acquisition.

 Recently, officials of the Department of Archaeology found a tunnel within the fort.

 Presently, the fort has been turned into a bio-diversity park by the Tamil Nadu forest department, with sites of historical importance, such as De Lannoy's tomb, remaining as protected archaeological sites under the Archaeological Department of India.